RLA & RLE

 Stage 1- On line tests & Operational, design & historic information

-This would be a review of all engineering design and operational documents, Past test data including regular scans with on-line test methods.
+This would be a review of all engineering design and operational documents, past test data including regular scans with on-line test methods.
 New oil tests would be undertaken.
-This should identify the common problems and prioritize which offline test are more important in second phase for detail review Activities: External inspection, IR/UHF surveys, and oil tests for main tank and LTC including DGA and FURAN,
+This should identify the common problems and prioritize which offline tests are more important in second phase for detail review Activities: External inspection, IR/UHF surveys, and oil tests for main tank and LTC including DGA and FURAN,

 Checking of pump operation and fans.

 Stage 2 – Off-line test on all units

 Focus on those that indicate risk from Sage 1.
 Undertake a range of outage tests to investigate issues, and correlate with assessment from stage 1.
 Activities: Off line tests- PF/Cap, Winding and insulation resistance, SFRA, Turns Ratio , Leakage Reactance,